-This year the Summer Gathering will be held at a beautiful rural site in Northamptonshire from the 17-22nd August 2016.
-The address is: The Limes, Milton Rd, Gayton,Northampton NN7 3HE.
-OS Grid Reference for the gate: SP 714550).
+This year the Summer Gathering will be held at a rural site from the 9-14th August 2017.
+The general area in the country (and the nearest railway station) will be announced soon and the precise location will be announced a couple of weeks before the gathering.
 Coming by public transport or cycling is very strongly encouraged.
 We hope that group transport will also be arranged (please get in touch if you can organised transport from your area).
-The site can be reached by local bus services from Northampton (approximately a 20 min journey).
-See Reaching The Site for full details.
-The Site Phone number is 07398521237 (this will be the only way of reliably contacting the gathering after Sun 14th August).

 When To Come